uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [The Harbourfront Centre](http://www.harbourfrontcentre.com)

-Just steps to the south of the Roundhouse park awaits a smorgasbord
+Just steps to the south of the Roundhouse park awaits a smorgasbord of free artistic offerings spread along Toronto's waterfront.
+Two free art galleries and a winter skating

 ### [Toronto Islands](http://www.torontoisland.com)